-Dr. Pierre’s debut non-fiction book, False: How Mistrust, Disinformation, and Motivated Reasoning Make Us Believe Things That Aren’t True (Oxford University Press) is due out in February 2025!
+Dr. Pierre’s debut non-fiction book, False: How Mistrust, Disinformation, and Motivated Reasoning Make Us Believe Things That Aren’t True (Oxford University Press) is due out on March 3, 2025!

 False: How Mistrust, Disinformation, and Motivated Reasoning Make Us Believe Things that Aren’t True